WAM2layers/WAM2layers/docs/develop.md

 `install-types` only needs to be run the first time, afterwards this is not needed.

 If you are unsure about adding types, it is not required so you can leave them out.

+### Python version support

+In WAM2layers we follow Numpy's version support policy ([NEP-29](https://numpy.org/neps/nep-0029-deprecation_policy.html)).

+This means that new releases will only support minor Python versions (e.g. 3.9, 3.10) which have been released within the last 42 months.